Key Takeaways:

 Copyright is an important legal framework that grants exclusive rights to creators and encourages innovation and creativity.

-However, it also has certain limitations and alternative forms of intellectual property protection that complement and supplement intellectual property law.
+However, copyright eligibility also has certain limitations and alternative forms of intellectual property rights protection that complement and supplement intellectual property law.

-3. Trademarks: Trademarks protect logos, brand names, and symbols that distinguish goods or services in the marketplace.
-They provide exclusive rights and prevent others from using similar marks that may cause confusion among consumers.
+Trademarks protect logos, brand names, and symbols that distinguish goods or services in the marketplace.
+They provide exclusive usage rights and prevent others from using similar marks that may cause confusion among consumers.
 Trademarks help businesses build brand recognition and establish a reputation.

-It’s important to understand these copyright limitations and alternative forms of intellectual property protection to navigate the creative landscape effectively.
+It’s important to know these limitations of copyright and alternative forms of intellectual property protection to navigate the creative landscape effectively.
+Because violation of copyright law is severe.

-Each offers unique benefits and considerations, and consulting with legal professionals specialising in intellectual property can help creators make informed decisions about protecting their works.
+Each offers additional benefits and considerations, and consulting with legal professionals specialising in intellectual property rights can help creators make informed decisions about protecting their works.

 What Rights Does Copyright Provide?